North Korea: Kim family

-Since the founding of the nation, North Korea's supreme leadership has stayed within the Kim family, which in North Korea is referred to as the Mount Paektu Bloodline, with an extensive cult of personality surrounding them.
+Since the founding of the nation, North Korea has been ruled by the Kim family, which in the country is referred to as the Mount Paektu Bloodline, with an extensive cult of personality surrounding them.
 It is a three-generation lineage descending from the country's first leader, Kim Il Sung, who developed a cult of personality closely tied to the state philosophy of Juche, which was later passed on to his successors: his son Kim Jong Il in 1994 and grandson Kim Jong Un in 2011.
 The cult of personality surrounding the Kim family has been crucial for legitimizing the family's hereditary succession.
 The control the North Korean government exercises over many aspects of the nation's culture is used to perpetuate the cult of personality.
-While visiting North Korea in 1979, journalist Bradley Martin wrote that nearly all music, art, and sculpture that he observed glorified "Great Leader" Kim Il Sung, whose personality cult was then being extended to his son, "Dear Leader" Kim Jong Il.
+North Korea is governed by the Ten Principles for the Establishment of a Monolithic Ideological System, which establishes standards for governance and a guide for the behaviours of North Koreans.
+The principles mandate absolute obedience to the Kim family.